ACADEMICS: HELP US IMPROVE FINANCIAL REPORTING

 XBRL & Academics: A Workshop on How to Pull XBRL Data

-EMERGING SCHOLAR AWARDCongratulations Derek Christensen - University of Wisconsin PhD student and winner of the 2021 FASB Emerging Scholar Award!
+EMERGING SCHOLAR AWARDCongratulations Derek Christensen—University of Wisconsin PhD student and winner of the first FASB Emerging Scholar Award!

 The FASB’s Emerging Scholar Award recognizes a proposed doctoral thesis topic judged to be the highest quality in terms of its potential for a rigorous contribution to an issue of interest to accounting standard setting.

-In addition to being recognized as the winner of the FASB Emerging Scholar Award, the winning nominee will receive a monetary award from the FASB of $2,500.
+In addition to being recognized as the winner of the FASB Emerging Scholar Award, the winning nominee receives a monetary award from the FASB of $2,500.

-The nomination deadline is generally November 1.
-The nomination portal generally opens September 1.
+The nomination deadline is generally February 1.
+The nomination portal generally opens in the preceding October.
 Download instructions below.

 - Candidates must be nominated by a member of their dissertation committee (faculty advisor).
 Multiple nominations will be accepted.